-- the Prevent duty builds on existing local partnership arrangements.
-For example, governing bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of Local Safeguarding Children Boards (LSCBs). - the Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+- The Prevent duty builds on existing local partnership arrangements.
+For example, governing bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of Local Safeguarding Children Partnerships - The Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 Individual schools are best placed to assess the training needs of staff in the light of their assessment of the risk to pupils at the school of being drawn into terrorism.
-As a minimum, however, schools should ensure that the designated safeguarding lead undertakes Prevent awareness training and is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - schools must ensure that children are safe from terrorist and extremist material when accessing the internet in schools.
+As a minimum, however, schools should ensure that the Designated Safeguarding Lead undertakes Prevent awareness training and is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - Schools must ensure that children are safe from terrorist and extremist material when accessing the internet in schools.
 Schools should ensure that suitable filtering is in place.
-It is also important that schools teach pupils about online safety more generally. - the Department for Education has issued advice and social media guidance to schools and childcare providers to help them keep children safe from the risk of radicalisation and extremism. - The prevent duty and Ofsted descriptors also requires educational settings to ensure that preventing radicalisation and violent extremism is embedded within the curriculum.
+It is also important that schools teach pupils about online safety more generally. - The Department for Education has issued advice and social media guidance to schools and childcare providers to help them keep children safe from the risk of radicalisation and extremism. - The Prevent duty and Ofsted descriptors also requires educational settings to ensure that preventing radicalisation and violent extremism is embedded within the curriculum.
 Staff are also expected to feel confident and competent in using appropriate pedagogical approaches to facilitate this learning.

-The prevent duty advice is for/of:
+The Prevent duty advice is for/of:

-- school leaders, school staff and governing bodies in all local maintained schools, academies and free schools - proprietors, governors and staff in all independent schools - proprietors, managers and staff in childcare settings - particular interest to safeguarding leads.
+- School leaders, school staff and Governing Bodies in all local maintained schools, academies and free schools - Proprietors, Governors and staff in all independent schools - Proprietors, Managers and staff in childcare settings - Particular interest to Safeguarding Leads.